Information for Relatives of a Deceased Class Member

 Documents indicating the decedent’s desire that you be appointed executor of his or her estate (such as a will or Power of Attorney) are NOT sufficient to establish you as a legal representative.

 We can only accept documents issued by a court or state law process that establish the legal representative of an estate.
-In this Settlement, the Probate Special Master and Probate Special Counsel are working with the Court to determine what specific documents will be accepted pursuant to a Probate Plan.
-Once that Probate Plan is approved by the Court, a list of acceptable documentation will be made available.
+In this Settlement, the Probate Special Master and Probate Special Counsel are working with the Court to determine what specific documents will be accepted pursuant to the Probate Plan.

 Back To Top -